MalcomFitzcarraldo/FluxUI/README.md

-# ✨FluxUI: Unleash the Power of AI in Your Browser✨
+# ✨FluxUI: Unleash the Power of Ollama in Your Browser✨
 ### Tired of clunky web interfaces and server dependencies when working with AI?
 FluxUI bridges the gap between powerful AI models and your web browser seamlessly. 🤯 All you need is Ollama, Python, and FluxUI to experience AI like never before! 💻

 ## Here's what makes FluxUI special: